 any health information in relation to a claim made under the permanent health insurance scheme; and

 where you leave employment and the reason for leaving is related to your health, information about that condition needed for pensions and permanent health insurance purposes.

-[Biometric data].

 Information about criminal convictions and offences.